 Parents can log in here: www.classcharts.com/parent/login

 Each student is given a ‘Knowledge Organiser Book’ that contains the core knowledge for every subject they study.
-They will also be given a pink homework exercise book where they will record the homework for every subject (with the exception of Maths, Science and MFL).
-Students will be asked by their subject teacher to focus on a specific week and commit that knowledge to memory.
+Students will be asked by their subject teacher to focus on specific information each week and commit that knowledge to memory.
 The front of their Knowledge Organiser contains some strategies to help them do this.
-Students are then tested by their teacher at the start of each lesson to see how much they can accurately remember.
+Students are then tested by their teacher at the start of each lesson as part of our Do Now Activities to see how much they can accurately remember.

 Building Long-term Memory